Wednesday, September 17, 2025

 Problem: it was pretty difficult to find R&B music videos that are appropriate for the school, it was also difficult to find potential songs for our music videos, because better R&B songs are over the past 5 years

-solution: we continued to research more and more music videos and songs that are appropriate to use and are within the past 5 years. after some time researching we did have some options for our final song
+Solution: we continued to research more and more music videos and songs that are appropriate to use and are within the past 5 years. after some time researching we did have some options for our final song

-to do: i plan to finish my research by the end of this week and finalize a song by next week.
+To do: i plan to finish my research by the end of this week and finalize a song by next week.

 Week 2